Friday, October 19, 2007

 4. Total Points

-Section 6: To maintain Fair Play during the bowl games, it is necessary that the scoring for the Toilet Bowl contest is determined “Scramble Style” for each team.
+To maintain Fair Play during the bowl games, it is necessary that the scoring for the Lemon Bowl contest is determined “Scramble Style” for each team.
 The highest scoring players at each position shall be taken to determine each team’s starters.

 The scoring for the annual Mason-Dixon Pro Bowl Game shall also be determined “Scramble Style.”

-Additionally, the league will reserve the right to rename the Toilet Bowl Champion in order to bring further shame to their ingloriousness and disesteem.
-The Toilet Bowl Champion may negotiate a plea bargain with the Commissioner regarding his team name for the next season.
+Additionally, the league will reserve the right to rename the Lemon Bowl Champion in order to bring further shame to their ingloriousness and disesteem.
+The Lemon Bowl Champion may negotiate a plea bargain with the Commissioner regarding his team name for the next season.

-Section 8: fanball.com will be the official website of the TCFL.
+Section 8: cbsfantasysports.com will be the official website of the TCFL.